coderx400/sota-mapper/README.md

 NEXT VERSION
 - added TopMost checkbox, checking it will attempt to keep the window on top of other windows
+- added settings.ini file which is created when run (if it doesn't exist) and which will persist settings (like TopMost) between runs

 2016.09.08, v1.2
 - added status bar which shows name of map item on mouse over for items which